Albrtito/ObsidianNotes/02 - Atomic/20240509 - 191823 - Simulation - Thread Pool Server.md

 # Simulation of a thread pool server.
 #Duda :I don’t know why but this simulation is performing much worse than it is expected to.

 This simulation is using [[20240504 - 162315 - Mutex and conditional variables|Mutex and conditional variables]] instead of semaphores.
-Just this would make it open to changes and
+Just this makes it more flexible and easy to use.
 ## Used library:
 This library contains the reply and receive function as well as an structure for the requests.
 + [[20240509 - 155259 - Simulation - Request library Server simulation|Simulation - Request library Server simulation]]